eleni-chr/Analysis-of-small-ncRNA-seq/README.md

 - **MATLAB:** Release R2024a and Release R2024b.
 - **R:** Version 4.4.1
 - **RStudio:** 2024.09.0 Build 375.

-Refer to `Instructions/detailed_analysis_instructions.md` for installation commands and additional dependencies.

 ## Citation
 If you use this repository, please cite: